 Can you fire pottery once?

 Although most potters prefer firing their pottery at least twice, it is entirely possible to skip this process and use single firing.
-In this case, glazing is done on the surface of the third stage of greenware (Bone Dry).
+In this case, glazing is done on the surface greenware (Bone Dry).
 Potters that mostly use this method are pros that make their own glazes to be compatible with a single fire.
 It’s essential to note that not all glazes can work with a single firing.
 Most commercial glazes are designed for a bisque fire first.
 With a single fire, the organic material did not burn off the clay yet, leaving room for error when firing.

 The single firing technique uses Glazes that have a higher clay content.
 You’ll need to experiment to find the glaze recipe that works best for you.